flaprimo/docker-hhvm/README.md

 ## Installation

 Be sure to have [Docker](https://docs.docker.com/installation/) installed.
-Then choose a way go get and run the container.
+Then choose a way to get and run the container.

 ### Build & Run